ThePansmith/Monifactory/CONTRIBUTING.md

 2. Keep large lang files organized! one example of where this is necessary is `kubejs/assets/lang/gtceu/en_us.json`.
 Categories are separated and labelled as best as can be done without comments since JSON has no capacity for them.
 If you need to add to a large lang file, _find the relevant category and add to the bottom of it_, following the spacing established by other members of that category.
 3. Do not include any redundant lang file entries!
 One thing that used to be a common practice was to copy mods' entire lang files into the directory used to override mods' internal resource packs and _only changing the relevant entries_.
 This clogs up things with large amounts of useless information.
 4. Do not leave any unused files or assets in these folders!
 One example is how there used to be an entire suite of Draconic Evolution-themed casings before the theming was switched to the Deep Dark instead.
 Those unused assets were left in the folder for _months_ after the switch.
 Debug assets such as those in `kubejs\assets\kubejs\textures\block\debug` are exempt.

+## KubeJS Style Guide ##

+1. If you're using VSCode as an editor, use its `Format Document` feature before submitting a PR or pushing changes to keep things organized.
+It can be accessed with the right-click context menu or the keyboard shortcut `Shift+Alt+F`
+2. On a similar note, we use `4 Spaces` to indent, `UTF-8` character encoding, and end lines with `CRLF`.
+This information is visible on the bottom-right if you're using VSCode.
+3. Label things with comments!
+Every file should have a C-style comment at the top explaining what that file does, (Reference existing files if you don't know what that is) and please sprinkle in one-line comments throughout to explain what certain blocks of code do. _Nobody's_ code is self-explanatory.
+4. On that note, please add a space between the double line comment and its text to form comments `// like this.`
+5. When possible, use a  list/array and `forEach` to perform a similar action multiple times.
+It's more compact and easier to modify that way.
+6. Use either one or two empty lines to delineate between distinct blocks of code in the same file.
+7. When dealing with long concatenated method calls or extended lists of parameters, indent any continuations of that statement on a new line, in the same way that one would indent the body of an if statement or for loop.
+8. All mod-focused scripts' filenames should be the same as that mod's namespace.
+(Visible when viewing item IDs) Furthermore all scripts' filenames should be entirely lowercase.
+9. For Multiblock pattern builders, always use `@` char for the controller, ` ` (space) for air and `#` for the 'any' predicate.